 Boys: Division IV in all sports

 Girls: Division IV in all sports.

-NHS is a member of the Cross County Conference (CCC) along with Ansonia, Arcanum, Bethel, Bradford, Covington, Franklin-Monroe, Miami East, Mississinawa Valley, National Trail, Tri County North, Twin Valley South
+NHS is a member of the Western Ohio Athletic Conference (WOAC) along with Ansonia, Arcanum, Bradford, Dixie, Franklin-Monroe, Mississinawa Valley, National Trail, Preble Shawnee, Tri County North, Tri Village and Twin Valley South

 The following sports are offered at Newton.
 With the exception of Soccer all sports are at the Junior High and High School level.